-Johnson et al. (2020) used similar maps as Lewis et al. (2020), and calculated pressure vs. time over a Pluto year given four assumptions of a static N_2 ice distribution (Fig 13-XX).
-This work made a systematic search over albedo (A), emissivity (ε), and thermal inertia (Γ).
-This work identified those triplets of A, ε , and Γ that satisfied the New Horizons pressure constraints (surface pressure 1.15 Pa) and 1988 pressure constraints ($3.14 > P{2015}/P{1988} > 1.82$).
+Johnson et al. (2020) used similar maps as Lewis et al. (2020), and calculated pressure vs. time over a Pluto year given four assumptions of a static N2 ice distribution.
+This work made a systematic search over albedo (A), emissivity (ε), and thermal inertia (Γ), and identified those triplets of A, ε , and Γ that satisfied the New Horizons pressure constraints (surface pressure 1.15 Pa) and 1988 pressure constraints (3.14 > P2015/P1988 > 1.82).
 The motivation for this work was to study the minimum pressures reached over Milankovitch timescales, to see if haze production would be disrupted.
-They found that most models had minimum pressures greater than 6 mPa, although a few cases with smaller minimum pressures were possible.

 While the LMD models in Meza et al. (2019) formally include CH4 ice, we treat them in this section.
 The three simulations with rising pressures 1988-2015 in Meza et al. (2019) had perennial N2 in Sputnik Planitia and in the depressions in the northern hemisphere, with low-albedo CH4 ice ($A{CH4} = 0.5$).
 Because of the low-albedo (and therefore warm) of CH4 ice, there was very little seasonal deposition of N2 ice.
 In the southern hemisphere, the CH4 deposits were very thin and the albedo remained low.
 Thus, the N2 ice distribution in Meza et al. (2019) was essentially static, and directly comparable to the runs of Johnson et al. (2020).
-In these runs (Meza et a.
-2019), the surface pressure peaked between 2020 and 2025 (Fig. 12), because of the many perennial N2 deposits in the northern hemisphere and almost no condensation in the southern hemisphere.
-Differences between the Meza et al. (2019) and Johnson et al (2020) predictions likely arose from the differences in the observational constraints.
-To some extent, the spatial resolution may play a role, since many of the N2-rich mid-latitude depressions were observed to be 10s of km across.